| |

 church with her younger sister Rachel on 9th

 August 1860.
-She was recorded as Maria (the same
+She was known as Maria, and recorded

 servant in the household of Charles Papworth,